our Story

 The short answer is we were drawn here, sight unseen with no connections and we love it here.

 The longer answer is when we left our off grid home in White Salmon, Washington, we went on a 5 month journey across the country looking for where to land.
+The number one criteria was we needed a wine friendly state that brought in the caliber of wines we were interested in serving.
 We knew we wanted a northern climate and a town with a community spirit.
 What we really REALLY wanted was a building with a live/work possibility to open our wine bar & shop.

 As you can see we found that here in Belfast!

 We had finally made it to Maine, actually searching more inland (like Skowhegan and Starks!) and the building search wasn’t quite working out.
 We decided to check out Vermont and looked all over with nothing quite feeling right.
 We came back to Maine and spent some time on the midcoast in the Camden area and still weren’t finding anything concrete.
-So we headed to upstate NY where we found a really fun little building that we got really excited about and yet…it just didn’t feel right so we decided Maine it was going to be!
+So we headed to upstate NY where we found a really fun little building that we got really excited about and yet…it just didn’t feel right so we decided on Maine.

-We got out of the car and started heading up Main St. and there…NO KIDDING (!!!), on the side of Bobby Pin by the green was a small FOR SALE BY OWNER sign!
+And we kid you not, no sooner had the words left his mouth, we got out of the car and started heading up Main St. and there (!!!), on the side of Bobby Pin by the green was a small FOR SALE BY OWNER sign!
 It was for the building and the bookstore business.

 We came up the next day to actually look inside and were so excited to poke around and really take in the building.
 We met Kim and introduced ourselves.
 We talked and she told us that she was already under contract with someone but we’d be next in line if anything changed.
 Kristin told her that “she was pretty sure this was our building” and to keep us posted.